Diffusion-limited aggregation on the hyperbolic plane: Preliminaries

-For all measurable $D \subset \partial A \setminus \HH(\infty)$, we define
+For all measurable $D \subset\partial A \setminus\HH(\infty)$, we define

 where $\ell(\cdot)$ is the standard length measure in the hyperbolic plane.
-We claim that the above integral is well-defined and finite whenever $A$ is a finite union of metric balls.
+We claim that the above integral is well defined and finite whenever $A$ is a finite union of metric balls.
 Indeed, the boundary of such a set is smooth up to a finite set of points, which means that the above integral is well defined.
-Moreover, it is evident from the above definition that $m_{A,B}$ admits the following monotonicity property: for two sets $A' \subset A$ such that $x \in \partial A' \cap \partial A$, one has $m_{A',B} (x) \geq m_{A,B}(x)$.
-Consequently, the function $m_{A,B}(x)$ is bounded on $\partial A$ and the integral is finite. \begin{remark} In fact, this definition is valid for any set whose boundary is a rectifiable curve (see \cite[Example 1.2]{P}). \end{remark} Finally, when $A \cap \HH(\infty) = \emptyset$, we also abbreviate
+Moreover, it is evident from the above definition that $m_{A,B}$ admits the following monotonicity property: for two sets $A' \subset A$ such that $x \in\partial A' \cap\partial A$, one has $m_{A',B} (x) \geq m_{A,B}(x)$.
+Consequently, the function $m_{A,B}(x)$ is bounded on $\partial A$ and the integral is finite.